barricklab/breseq/src/doc/usage.rst

 .. option:: -1, --total_only

    In plot mode, only outputs the total coverage of uniquely or degenerately mapped reads.
-(Does not include the coverage of each on each strand of the reference genome.)
+(Does not include the coverage of each category on each strand of the reference genome.)

 .. option:: -t, --table